 Any PhD student in good standing in English, History, Philosophy, or Visual and Cultural Studies is eligible.
-Students may apply during any year of their tenure as PhD students, and they may submit applications while they are working on any major milestone of their graduate careers (i.e., exam preparation, dissertation prospectus, dissertation writing).
-Different programs have different requirements for students in the various years of their studies; the Mellon Fellowship program is flexible enough to take these differences into account.
+Students may apply during any year of their tenure as PhD students, and they may submit applications while they are working on any major milestone of their graduate careers (exam preparation, dissertation prospectus, dissertation writing).
+Different departments have different requirements for students in the various years of their studies; the Mellon fellowship program is flexible enough to take these differences into account.

 The application calls for a writing sample.
 What should it be?
 How long should it be?

-The writing sample should be whatever writing you have done that you think (a) represents the kind of work you are doing and would like to continue doing; and (b) is some of the best work you have done to date.
-It can be on any topic and any length (although ideally something in the 15–30 page range).
+The writing sample should be whatever writing you think represents the quality of your best work.
+It can be on any topic at any length (although ideally something in the 15–30 page range).

 The instructions say I need a letter from my advisor.
 I don’t have an advisor yet.

 You should ask a faculty member familiar with your work to write a confidential letter of support.
 (Ask the faculty member to send the letter directly to email@example.com).

 What will Mellon fellows be doing?

-The $24,500 fellowship lasts for two years, and includes additional support for attending workshops, conferences, etc., that are relevant to your Mellon work: $3000 per year for offsite training at workshops in the summer, for instance, and $2000 per year for travel to conferences.
+The fellowship lasts for two years, and includes additional support for attending workshops, conferences, etc., that are relevant to your Mellon work: $3000 per year for offsite training at workshops in the summer, for instance, and $2000 per year for travel to conferences.
 Fellows will spend roughly 10 hours/week engaged in fellowship activities (analogous to other fellowships in which students are engaged in academic service).
 Here is a very rough breakdown of fellowship activities:

-- Participation in Digital Media Studies 501, the official Mellon seminar, which meets throughout the year for planning, reading and discussion, presentations, and brief training sessions.
-The fellows conceive and execute a very successful series of Digital Lunches; visits by scholars well known for their work in the digital humanities; and, every other year, a national colloquium of some sort.
+- Participation in Digital Media Studies (DMS) 501, the official Mellon seminar, which meets weekly for a mix of planning, reading and discussion, presentations, and brief training sessions.
+The fellows conceive and execute a very successful series of Digital Lunches; visits by scholars known for their work in the digital humanities; and, every other year, a national colloquium of some sort.
 Decisions are made as a group—by you in collaboration with the other fellows.

 What if my principal area of research—the topic of my dissertation—is not digital?
 What if the digital humanities are a secondary interest for me?

-If you are interested in learning about digital technology and the humanities, then you can and should apply to the fellowship program.
-You will need to articulate in your application the relationship between your humanities research and expertise in technology that you would like to cultivate, and you should also indicate ways in which you think technology might inform your future thinking.
+If you are interested in learning broadly about technology in the humanities, then you should apply to the Mellon fellowship program.
+You will need to articulate in your application the potential relationship between your humanities research and expertise in technology that you would like to cultivate, and you should also indicate ways in which you think technology might inform your future thinking.
 You do not need to describe a digital project for yourself.
 And prior digital skills aren’t required.